A structural study of hcp and liquid iron under shock compression up to 275 GPa: Introduction

 Iron is a cosmochemically abundant element that plays a significant role in terrestrial planetary interiors as the dominant core constituent.
 The ultra-high pressure properties of iron are essential for interpreting the dynamics and interior structure of the earth and rocky exoplanets \cite{anzellini2013,Smith2018,Kraus2022}.
 Within the earth, it is estimated that the solid inner core is comprised of Fe alloyed with $\sim$5-10\% of impurities (e.g., Si, S, O, C, H, and Ni) by weight \cite{Hirose2021}.
 Surrounding the solid inner core is the Fe-rich outer liquid core, which is estimated to have $\sim$8-16$\%$ impurity content by weight \cite{Hirose2021}.~According to the standard model, convection in the outer core is driven by processes associated with solidification and growth of the inner core.
 One source is the buoyancy generated by the exclusion of incompatible light elements from the solid.
 Another is latent heat release from re-crystallization.~Planetary magnetic fields arising from convection within the outer liquid Fe-rich cores play an important role in the atmospheric evolution and surface environment of planets \cite{Foley2016}.~There is a strong need to constrain material properties of Fe close to melting at the extreme pressures found within planetary interiors to understand these processes better.

 High-pressure static compression studies on Fe have revealed a phase transformation from the ambient body-centered-cubic (bcc) $\alpha$-phase to a hexagonal-closed packed (hcp) $\epsilon$-phase at 15.3 GPa with an associated 5\% volume collapse \cite{barge1990, boehler1990, taylor1991}.
 A large (shear-stress dependent) hysteresis of the transition is observed with a midpoint pressure of 12.9 GPa \cite{barge1990, boehler1990, taylor1991}.
-The melting of Fe has also been reported as a function of pressure by static compression techniques \cite{anzellini2013,Sinmyo2019,Kuwayama2020,boehler1993,boehler1990}, and theoretical calculations \cite{belonoshko2000,alfe2009,swift2020}.~Under near instantaneous uniaxial shock compression, the $\alpha \epsilon$ phase transformation in polycrystalline Fe samples has been observed, after a period of stress relaxation, to initiate at 12.9 GPa \cite{bancroft1956,Jensen2009b,barker1974,barker1975}.
-At higher pressure, changes in sound speed within mm-thick samples shock compressed over microseconds were used to infer the onset of melt at 225(3) GPa, and its completion by 260(3) GPa \cite{nguyen2004}.~Under nanosecond laser shock-compression of 15-$\mu$m thick samples, melt onset was reported to be between 241.5(3)-242.4(2.3) GPa through \emph{in situ} X-ray diffraction (XRD) measurements \cite{Turneaure2020}.~A further constraint on the high-pressure Fe melt line was reported in a recent laser driven shock-ramp XRD experiments \cite{Kraus2022}.
+The melting of Fe has also been reported as a function of pressure by static compression techniques \cite{anzellini2013,Sinmyo2019,Kuwayama2020,boehler1993,boehler1990}, and theoretical calculations \cite{belonoshko2000,alfe2009,swift2020}.~Under near instantaneous uniaxial shock compression, the $\alpha \epsilon$ phase transformation in polycrystalline Fe samples has been observed, after a period of stress relaxation, to initiate at 12.9 GPa \cite{bancroft1956,Jensen2009,barker1974,barker1975}.
+At higher pressure, Nguyen and Holmes \cite{nguyen2004} used changes in sound speed within mm-thick samples shock compressed over microseconds to infer the onset of melt at 225(3) GPa, and its completion by 260(3) GPa.
+However, due to the considerable spread in that data, an independent measurement of the Hugoniot intersection with the melt curve is needed.
+This was \changen{undertaken} by Turneaure et al. \cite{Turneaure2020}.~Under nanosecond laser shock-compression of 15-$\mu$m thick samples, Turneaure et al. reported melt onset between 241.5(3)-242.4(2.3) GPa through \emph{in situ} X-ray diffraction (XRD) measurements.
+However, melt completion was constrained only over a relatively wide pressure range, between 246.5(1.8) - 273(2) GPa.~A further constraint on the high-pressure Fe melt line was reported in a recent laser-driven shock-ramp XRD experiments by Kraus et al. \cite{Kraus2022}. \changen{Finally, recent sound speed measurements by Zhang et al. \cite{zhang2023} shows a smooth and gradual change in sound speed with increasing pressure.
+Contrary to earlier measurements by Nguyen and Holmes \cite{nguyen2004}, the authors report no sharp drop in the sound speed up to 230.8(1) GPa, indicating no first-order phase transition around the currently accepted melt onset pressure of 225(3) GPa.}